 So many SSL Certificates to choose from

-We will deal with a basic SSL certificate that verifies domain owners email address.
+We will deal with a basic SSL certificate that verifies domain owners’ email addresses.

 Some of the banks and payment system websites use a more advanced version of SSL certificates with company name appearing in the browser’s address bar.

-An e-commerce website that process payment, is fine to be using a basic SSL certificate.
-Amazon India uses the basic version of SSL certificate.
+An e-commerce website that processes the payment is fine to be using a basic SSL certificate.
+Amazon India uses the basic version of the SSL certificate.

-Basic SSL certificate (Namecheap terms it as PositiveSSL) can be for a single domain, multi-domains (more than one domain like .com, .net, .in …) or unlimited sub domains.
+Basic SSL certificate (Namecheap terms it as PositiveSSL) can be for a single domain, multi-domain (more than one domain like .com, .net, .in …) or unlimited subdomains.

 I will use Namecheap’s Positive SSL for a single primary domain and set it up for my domain mathstips.com.

 SSL Certifying Authorities

 I did try GlobalSign’s AlphaSSL, which is a basic certificate from GlobalSign, but I could not get the kind of services I needed.
 My account took a long time to set up, and I had to wait for days (yes days) to get a reply to queries over email.
 Often email was replied after I called them to respond.